Wiffy Cox

+Early life

 Cox was born and grew up in a tough Irish-Italian section of Brooklyn, New York.
 He started in golf as a caddie at Westchester County courses and learned to play at sunrise and sunset with clubs borrowed from the pro shop.
 The diminutive Cox had a hot-temper and a reputation for foul-mouthed, trash talk among his fellow players.

+Professional career

 Cox won nine times on the PGA Tour.
 His first individual win on the PGA Tour came at the 1931 North and South Open; his four wins that year led the PGA Tour for most wins.
 His best finish in a major championship was tied for third at the 1934 U.S. Open.

 Cox played on the winning U.S. team in the 1931 Ryder Cup, winning both his matches.

 Like most professional golfers of his generation, Cox earned his living primarily as a club pro.
 He was the course pro at Dyker Beach Golf Course in Brooklyn, New York from 1921 to 1935.
 He eventually landed a plum job as head pro at the Congressional Country Club in Bethesda, Maryland, which he held until 1969.

+Personal life

 He died in Washington, D.C.